This page documents an earlier version of InfluxDB. InfluxDB v2.7 is the latest stable version. View this page in the v2.7 documentation.

-InfluxDB templates are preconfigured InfluxDB resources and can contain everything from dashboards and Telegraf configurations to notifications and alerts.
-Use InfluxDB templates to quickly get set up monitoring a specific technology, set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.
+InfluxDB templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
+Use templates to monitor your technology stack, set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.

 InfluxDB templates do the following:

 - Reduce setup time by giving you resources that are already configured for your use-case.